brandur/sorg/content/drafts/postgres-atomicity.md

 Further exploring the implementation of `TransactionLogFetch` will reveal that it works as advertised.
-It calculates an LSN (log sequence number) from the given transaction ID and gets its commit status from where we wrote it in the WAL, which is then used to help determine visibility.
+It calculates a location in the WAL from the given transaction ID and reaches into the WAL to get that transaction's commit status.
+Whether or not the transaction committed is used to help determine the tuple's visibility.

-The key here is that for purposes of consistency, visibility is determined directly from the WAL, which is treated as the authoritative source for whether a tuple is committed or not [1].
-The same visibility will be returned regardless of whether Postgres successfully committed the tuple hours ago, or a second before a crash that the server is just now recovering from.
+The key here is that for purposes of consistency, the WAL is considered the canonical source for commit status [1] (and by extension, visibility).
+The same information will be returned regardless of whether Postgres successfully committed a transaction hours ago, or seconds before a crash that the server is just now recovering from.

 ### Hint bits (#hint-bits)

-You may have noticed above that the function above does one more thing before returning from a visibility check:
+You may have noticed above that `HeapTupleSatisfiesMVCC` does one more thing before returning from a visibility
+check:

 ``` c
 SetHintBits(tuple, buffer, HEAP_XMIN_COMMITTED,
             HeapTupleHeaderGetRawXmin(tuple));
 ```

-Each tuple has an `xmin` of its own which indicates the transaction where it became visible (i.e. the one which is inserted it).
-Because it requires a read from disk, checking the WAL for every tuple to make sure that the its `xmin` transaction is committed is a relatively expensive operation, so Postgres optimizes the checks using a concept called "hint bits".
-A running operation will set a flag on tuple's in-memory structure to "invalid" or "committed" after it's verified one or the other from the WAL.
-Future operations will use the hint on a tuple if it's available, and are saved a trip to the WAL themselves.
+Checking the WAL to see whether a tuple's `xmin` or `xmax` transactions are committed is an expensive operation.
+To avoid having to go to the WAL every time, Postgres will set a special commit status flags called "hint bits" for a heap tuple that its scanned.
+Subsequent operations can check the tuple's hint bits and are saved a trip to the WAL themselves.

 [commit]: https://github.com/postgres/postgres/blob/b35006ecccf505d05fd77ce0c820943996ad7ee9/src/backend/access/transam/xact.c#L1939
 [committree]: https://github.com/postgres/postgres/blob/b35006ecccf505d05fd77ce0c820943996ad7ee9/src/backend/access/transam/transam.c#L259